Butuan: Land

 The main modes of transportation within the city proper are tricycles with 3 distinctive colours.
 The first and main tricycle is the "orange" tricycle in which it delivers passengers in the majority of Butuan.
 The second is the "red" tricycle where it delivers passengers in the north, northeast and northwest of Butuan.
 The third is the "yellow" tricycle where it delivers passengers in the south, southwest and some parts in the southeast and its also the variant with the least amount of tricycles.
 Depending on the tricycle, it can accommodate up to 6 or 7 passengers.
 Another mode of transportation is the small-type jeepneys or multicab vehicles with a seating capacity of at least 15 passengers via fixed routes going to big barangays such as Bancasi, Libertad, Ampayon, Los Angeles and De Oro.
 Jeepneys, Vans and Buses is also available in Jeepney Terminal, New Integrated Van Terminal and City Integrated Bus Terminal respectively located in Langihan Public Area including the state-of-the-art Transport Terminal at the back of the expansion wing of Robinsons Butuan (opened August 2, 2017).
 They also follow fixed routes to outlying barangays, neighboring towns, municipals, cities and provinces.
 Long-distance routes also include cities of Manila, Ormoc, Legazpi, Tacloban, Calbayog, Surigao, Tandag, Bislig (Mangagoy), Davao City, Tagum, Cagayan de Oro, Carmen, Balingoan, Gingoog and Malaybalay (not operational).
-The city also has Metered Taxis.
+The city also has Metered Taxis and recent addition are grab taxis.